NateWr/simple-admin-pages/README.md

 Simple Admin Pages is a very small utility library to easily add new admin pages to the WordPress admin interface.
-It simply collects WordPress' useful Settings API into reuseable classes and implements a set of practical controls.
+It simply collects WordPress' useful Settings API into reuseable classes and implements a set of simple controls.

 ## General Controls Supported